-Being active is an important part of a healthy lifestyle for everyone, but especially as you get older.
+Being active is an important part of a healthy lifestyle for everyone, but especially as we get older.
 As you age and perhaps begin to have aches and pains, or develop a health condition, you may be put off doing exercise.

 But staying active may be the key to keeping healthy, mobile and independent.
 It can also stop existing health problems getting worse, and reduces your risk of developing new ones.
 Here, I give some tips on how to get the most out of exercising as you get older.

-What are the benefits of exercise for older adults?
+What are the benefits of exercise as we age?

 Getting enough exercise can benefit your physical and mental health.
 Doing regular exercise can reduce your risk of getting: